steveeri/Two-Zero-Four-Eight-CPP/README.md

 ![Screenshot](screenshot-2048.png)

-Note compiled version of the app is compiled on Linux (elf binary).
+Note: the included compiled version of the app (filename = 2048), was compiled on Linux (i.e. elf binary).
 It is completely standalone and requires no special libraries.

 ## Game Overview

 2048 is a single-player sliding block puzzle game designed by Italian web developer Gabriele Cirulli.